Worship with Us

 Mount Olive uses the most commonly used Lectionary is the Three-Year Series (A, B, C).
 Year A focuses on the Gospel of Matthew, Year B focuses on the Gospel of Mark and selections from the Gospel of John, and Year C focuses on the Gospel of Luke.
 For more information about the Lectionary and Lutheran Worship, visit the LCMS Worship page.

-Click to view the Year B Lectionary that will begin in December 2020 and will go through November 2021.
+Click to view the Year A Lectionary that will begin on November 27, 2022 and will go through November 2023.

 Church Year Signs